Shrivallabha/SentimentAnalysisModel/README.md

 ### Deploying Streamlit App

-The pipeline uses [Streamlit](https://www.streamlit.io/) for allowing the user to upload a file with URLs.
-The app directly interacts with the built components on AWS and provides a GUI to run the pipeline without the need for the end-user to manually login to AWS Account and trigger the pipeline.
+The pipeline uses [Streamlit](https://www.streamlit.io/) for allowing the user to select a file with URLs.
+The app directly interacts with the aws built components and provides a GUI to run the pipeline without the need for the end-user to manually trigger the pipeline.

 The Python code for this app can be found at `streamlit_webapp/app.py`.
 > Install required libraries